wenbobao/PPiOS-Rename/README.md

 ```

 ### Serialization
-If you use classes that are saved to the disk or user defaults using `NSCoding` protocol you’ll have to exclude them from obfuscation.
-If you don’t, after generating symbols again your app will start crashing as it won’t be able to read that class from serialized data.
+If you use classes that are saved to the disk or user defaults using `NSCoding` protocol you'll have to exclude them from obfuscation.
+If you don't, after generating symbols again your app will start crashing as it won't be able to read that class from serialized data.

 ### Undefined symbols
 When using `iOS-Class-Guard` it is more than probable that you will encounter issues similar to this: